av1155/FlaskKeyring/README.md

 ### Encryption and Security Details

--   **Client-Side AES-GCM Encryption**: Using the Web Cryptography API, passwords are encrypted on the client side before reaching the server.
+-   **Client-Side AES-GCM Encryption**: Using JavaScript and the Web Cryptography API, passwords are encrypted on the client side before reaching the server.
 -   **Password Derivation Using PBKDF2**: Derives encryption keys client-side from a master password and a unique salt, reinforcing a zero-knowledge approach where decryption requires the master password, which is never stored or transmitted.

 ### Dynamic Templating and Modularity